 Frequently Asked Questions

-- Can I use a different type of kidney?
-While lambs’ kidneys are traditional and have the mildest flavor, you can use other types.
-Calf kidneys are also a good option.
-Beef or pig kidneys have a stronger flavor and may require longer, slower cooking to become tender.
+Can I use a different type of kidney for this recipe?
+Lambs’ kidneys are traditional and have the mildest flavour.
+Calf kidneys also work well, while pig or beef kidneys have a stronger taste and need longer, slower cooking to become tender.

 - Hairy Bikers Cullen Skink Recipe